openpitrix/openpitrix/docs/Roadmap.md

 **ISV**

-- [ ] Add operation and maintenance management, providing operation and maintenance dashboard, as well as event list and strategy management.
+- [ ] Adding operation and maintenance management, providing operation and maintenance dashboard, as well as event list and strategy management.

 ### v1.0：